 Downloads Centre – Speech and Communication Resources

 Welcome to a very useful part of our website – the Downloads Centre – Speech and Communication Resources.
-Within this section you will be able to either view, or download, a comprehensive range of resources and information to facilitate support programmes put in place by your speech and language therapist / pathologist.
-Speech therapists pathologists, are welcome to download the free resources for use in your clinic or classroom, or to distribute to clients, but please leave the website address on any copies.(please see our Copyright Requirements / Terms and Conditions regarding the use of these downloads in a professional capacity).
+Within this section you will be able to either view, or download, a comprehensive range of resources and information.
+Some of these resources will support programs put in place by your speech and language therapist / pathologist.
+Speech pathologists are welcome to download the free resources for use in your clinic or classroom, or to distribute to clients, but please leave the logo and website address on any copies.(please see our Copyright Requirements / Terms and Conditions regarding the use of these downloads in a professional capacity).
 It is our intention to populate this section with a range of handy resources in one central location.
-Most of the resources have been designed to be printer friendly.
+The resources have been designed to be printer friendly.
 We are continually putting new downloads and programs in this section so keep checking back to see the latest additions.

 The Downloads Section is divided into several sections – click on the links below to access your area of interest: